 - Interventions for people with chronic intractable pain or neurological complications include removal of the protruding disc (discectomy) and/or spinal fusion.

-- The National Institute for Health and Clinical Excellence (NICE) recommends that prosthetic intervertebral disc replacement may be used in the treatment of symptomatic degenerative disc disease of the lumbar spine.
+- The National Institute for Health and Care Excellence (NICE) recommends that prosthetic intervertebral disc replacement may be used in the treatment of symptomatic degenerative disc disease of the lumbar spine.

 - Permanent nerve damage with sensory deficits and/or permanent motor weakness.